 To make either a Latte or Cappuccino you need an espresso machine with a milk steam wand and a milk frother for the amount of milk you are going to froth.

-Iced Cappuccino and Iced Latte
+Bonus: Iced Cappuccino Vs Iced Latte

 Either one can be refreshing to drink as a cold coffee on a sweltering day.
 If you live in a warm climate or during the summer time where you live, you might want to think about making in iced version of either one of these.